Workflomics/workflomics-readthedocs/docs/source/basics/pubmetric.rst

 **Download Workflow Data**:

 To calculate the metric score the workflow must be loaded using `parse_cwl`.
 CWL files can be downloaded from the `Workflomics`_ live demo.
-The CWL parser function needs the tool_metadata.json which is generated alongside the co-citation graph.
+The CWL parser function needs `the tool_metadata.json` metadata file which is generated alongside the co-citation graph.
 There are two main metrics, ``workflow_average`` and ``complete_average`` which take into account only the workflow edges, or all possible edges between tools in a workflow, respectively: